Chrysochus cobaltinus: Hybrid mating

 Female beetles prefer conspecific mating partners, but this is an insignificant factor.
 The male's mating preference shows to take precedence.
 This is due to the fact that male beetles can continuously attempt to mount a female beetle until the male is successful.
 C. cobaltinus male beetles have been shown to respond to cuticular hydrocarbon (CHC) profiles around them.
 CHCs are chemical signals (or pheromones) excreted by the female beetles.
 These signals communicate between the female and male during mating processes.
 They can also indicate the female beetle's virgin-status to the males—as this may affect mate choice but has not been studied.
 Additionally, these profiles are both sex-specific and species-specific.
 In the setting of hybrid matings, CHCs were hypothesized to affect C. cobaltinus male's preference to mate with conspecific females rather than heterospecific females.
 Male beetles were shown to have the ability to identify between these different species CHC profiles.
 But it remains unclear whether this is the only factor in driving C. cobaltinus male preference against hybrid mating.
 C. cobaltinus and C. auratus have been shown to have similar CHC profiles due to their high phylogenetic similarity.

 In the hybridizing C. cobaltinus and C. auratus, the effects of heterospecific mating impacted the two species differently.
 In C. auratus, the females had low F1 production in heterospecific mating frequencies (up to 70%).
-The fitness benefits from heterospecific mating was not apparent because auratus females that mate with both species have the same number of conspecific offspring as auratus females who mate with a conspecific male.
+The fitness benefits from heterospecific mating was not apparent because C. auratus females that mate with both species have the same number of conspecific offspring as C. auratus females who mate with a conspecific male.
 On the other hand, C. cobaltinus females' F1 hybrid offspring production was proportional to heterospecific mating frequency.

 Post-zygotic barriers exist in hybrid zones.
 For example, F1 hybrid offspring are often sterile.
-Furthermore, C. colbaltinus seem to suffer more from F1 hybrids, which includes developmental problems in young.
-As a result of such implications, colbaltinus males in the hybrid zone avoid heterospecific mating compared to non hybrid zone males.
+Furthermore, C. cobaltinus seem to suffer more from F1 hybrids, which includes developmental problems in young.
+As a result of such implications, C. cobaltinus males in the hybrid zone avoid heterospecific mating compared to non hybrid zone males.
 Hybrid zone males also have the ability to detect conspecific and heterospecific females based on hydrocarbons.
-Since cobaltinus females faced the most costs from heterospecific matings, females should evolve enhanced prezygotic barriers.
+Since C. cobaltinus females faced the most costs from heterospecific matings, females should evolve enhanced prezygotic barriers.